Ready or Not (2019 film): Plot

-Grace runs to the stables where Georgie shoots her in the hand.
-She knocks him out and then but is startled by a goat and falls into a pit filled with the corpses of the le Domases' previous sacrifices.
+Grace runs to the goat shed, where Georgie shoots her in the hand.
+She knocks him out but is startled by a goat and falls into a pit filled with the corpses of the Le Domases' previous sacrifices, including that of Charles.
 She escapes and makes it through the front gate.
-Grace is pursued into the forest by Stevens, even though she fights him off she is eventually captured by him.
-As he is driving Grace back to the house she awakens and attacks him, causing the car to crash and kill him.
-Daniel, nearby the crash, captures Grace after realizing that his father is secretly watching.
+Grace is pursued into the forest by Stevens.
+She fights Stevens off but is eventually captured by him.
+As he is driving Grace back to the house, she awakens and attacks Stevens, causing the car to crash and kill him.
+Near the crash, Daniel captures Grace after realizing that his father is secretly watching.

-The le Domases prepare to complete the ritual sacrafice, however they are incapacitated after Daniel poisoned them with a non-lethal dose of hydrochloric acid in the ritual cup.
+The Le Domases prepare to complete the ritual sacrifice.
+However, they are incapacitated after Daniel poisoned them with a non-lethal dose of hydrochloric acid in the ritual cup.
 Charity shoots Daniel in the neck after he attempts to protect Grace, leaving him to bleed to death as Grace runs away.
 In the ongoing chaos, the mansion is set on fire, and Grace is attacked by Becky, whom she beats to death with Le Bail's box.

-Alex escapes his restraints and goes to find Grace, but she pulls away from him.
-Realizing that she will never trust him and will almost certainly leave him once she escapes, he subdues her to complete the ritual.
-Grace breaks free from the ritual table, just as the sun rises.
-The le Domases brace for death, but nothing happens.
-Despite Grace having won the game Helene attempts to attack her but suddenly explodes midstride, with the rest of the family exploding soon after, including Alex after he fails to convince Grace to forgive him.
-Le Bail briefly appears and gives Grace a slight head nod, and she walks out of the burning manor just as the police arrives.
+Alex escapes his restraints and goes to find Grace but witnesses her attacking his mother.
+Grace pulls away from Alex, who, after realizing that she will never trust him and will almost certainly leave him once she escapes, subdues her to complete the ritual.
+Grace breaks free from the ritual table just as the Sun rises.
+Despite Grace winning the game, Helene attempts to attack her, but explodes midstride as a result of the curse.
+The remaining members of the family explode one by one, leaving only Alex, who tries to convince Grace to forgive him.
+She refuses and tosses her ring back, declaring she wants a divorce; Alex then succumbs to the curse and explodes.
+Le Bail briefly shows himself to Grace and nods in approval.

+The sole survivor of the night, a blood-covered Grace, walks out of the burning manor just as the police arrive.
+Upon being asked what has happened, she replies, "In-laws."